khakhalin/notes/00_words_to_lookup.md

 # Top priorities

+* Make data a class, so that data.lorenz()
 * model view controller - most important design pattern for web apps
 * Learn conventions of unit testing in Python
-* install Pcharm
+* With pycharm and Anaconda, do I now have Python installed twice?
+How does it work?
+* Briefly describe other patterns [[design_patterns]]
 * predictive coding - definition?
-* How sites talk to mysql now?
+* How react sites talk to mysql now?
 * docker - what and how
     * Flask docker file (allegedly 80% of what one needs for a typical deployment)
     * installing system packages in Docker with minimal bloat: https://pythonspeed.com/articles/system-packages-docker/